Engineering Design

 Challenge

-The regenerator bottom zone is challenged by condensation corrosion, dust accumulation, and sustained heavy mechanical load.
-Dust and debris falling from the checker structure tend to collect at the bottom, restricting airflow and accelerating corrosion.
-More critically, bottom bricks must continuously support the full checker stack load—reaching 8–10 t/m²—and therefore require excellent high-temperature creep resistance to prevent gradual compression, settlement, or cracking.
+The bottom zone is subjected to acidic condensation, dust accumulation, and sustained mechanical stress.
+Dust and debris falling from the checker flues tend to aggregate at the base, potentially restricting airflow and accelerating chemical attack.
+Most critically, the bottom refractories must support a massive static load—frequently reaching 8–10 t/m².
+This necessitates exceptional high-temperature creep resistance to prevent gradual settlement, structural compression, or stress-induced cracking.

 Solution

-MRL recommends GDN low-porosity fireclay bricks for the regenerator bottom zone.
-With high density, extremely low apparent porosity, and strong high-temperature strength, GDN bricks resist acidic condensates while maintaining dimensional stability under heavy load.
-Their excellent creep resistance ensures long-term structural stability without significant deformation or collapse during prolonged high-temperature service.
+MRL recommends GDN low-porosity fireclay bricks for the bottom zone.
+Characterized by high bulk density, minimal apparent porosity, and superior high-temperature strength, GDN bricks offer superior resistance to acidic condensates while maintaining dimensional stability under extreme pressure.
+Their outstanding creep resistance ensures that the foundation remains secure, preventing deformation or structural collapse during prolonged high-temperature service.

 Based on service conditions, MRL selects different grades and formulations even within the same series to ensure optimal performance by zone.
 Custom solutions are available—contact us for tailored support.